msafari18/Model_for_Identifyiing_Malaria_Infected_Cells/README.md

-# Model_for_Identifyiing_Malaria_Infected_Cells
+# Model for Identifyiing Malaria Infected Cells
-Deep Learning model for identifying Malaria Infected cells in bright field microscopy images
+Implementation of RCNN and U-net models for identifying Malaria Infected cells in bright field microscopy images.